tsawm/quizz/README.md

       "Option 3",
       "Option 4"
     ],
-    "correctIndex": 0  // Index of the correct option (starting from 0) }
+    "correctIndex": 0,  // Index of the correct option (starting from 0) "explanation": "Detailed explanation of the answer.
+This text will be shown to the user after they select an option."
+  }
 ]
 ```

+Each question object contains:
+- `question`: The text of the question
+- `options`: An array of possible answers
+- `correctIndex`: The index of the correct answer (starting from 0)
+- `explanation`: A detailed explanation that will be shown after the user selects an answer

 ## Project Structure